ledhcg/fastul/ubuntu/README.md

 - The script requires an internet connection
 - Some operations may require sudo privileges
 - PM2 startup configuration may require additional manual steps
-- Nginx installation requires sudo privileges
+- Nginx installation requires sudo privileges on Ubuntu/Debian systems
+- On macOS, Nginx is installed via Homebrew and runs on port 8080 by default
 - The script will update existing installations if components are already present

 ## Support